Greenwood station (MBTA)

 Greenwood station is an MBTA Commuter Rail station on the Haverhill Line located in the Greenwood neighborhood of Wakefield, Massachusetts.
 The station consists of two side platforms serving the line's two tracks.
 The low-level platforms are not accessible.

+History

+The Boston and Maine Railroad (B&M) opened its line from Wilmington Junction to Boston on July 1, 1845.
+Greenwood station opened by the end of the decade in South Reading (later renamed Wakefield).